6 Best Chicken Coop Heaters – Don’t Fear Winter Any Longer

 Type

-Perches function brilliantly as chicken house heaters.
+Heated perches function brilliantly in keeping your adult chicken’s feet warm and preventing frostbite.
 The K&H Pet Products Thermo-Chicken Perch is ergonomically designed and thermostatically controlled.
 It aids in warming your chickens from the feet up, and their internal circulation systems function effectively with this heater.

-A heated pad such as the K&H Pet Products Thermo-Peep Heated Pad uses a low wattage and helps to heat chicks & peeps.
+A heated pad such as the K&H Pet Products Thermo-Peep Heated Pad uses a low wattage and helps to heat chicks & peeps, and prevents their feet from freezing.
 The cord is chew resistant and this product is especially optimal for warming young birds in their early days as well as in those frigid months.
+However, it does not warm adult birds or your whole coop well enough.

 Wattage